writethedocs/www/docs/topics.rst

 - |:newspaper:| `Templates for concept documentation </blog/newsletter-may-2022/#templates-for-concept-documentation>`__
 - |:movie_camera:| `How to write a book for (and with) an open source community </videos/prague/2021/how-to-write-a-book-for-and-with-an-open-source-community-felicity-brand/>`__
 - |:movie_camera:| `So you need to give bad news to users… </videos/prague/2021/so-you-need-to-give-bad-news-to-users-ryan-macklin-he-they/>`__
+- |:movie_camera:| `Writing a perfect technical tutorial </videos/portland/2021/writing-a-perfect-technical-tutorial-jessica-garson/>`__
 - |:newspaper:| `To answer, or not to answer: FAQs </blog/newsletter-may-2020/#to-answer-or-not-to-answer-faqs>`__
 - |:movie_camera:| `Emulating the Teacher’s Approving Nod in Teaching Material </videos/prague/2020/emulating-the-teacher-s-approving-nod-in-teaching-material-tanks-transfeld/>`__
 - |:movie_camera:| `How (and why) to make awesome video tutorials </videos/australia/2020/how-and-why-to-make-awesome-video-tutorials-sayraphim-lothian/>`__
 - |:movie_camera:| `Microcontent: Designing & Developing Reusable Content </videos/australia/2020/microcontent-designing-developing-reusable-content-scott-deloach/>`__
+- |:movie_camera:| `Writing Backwards: Documenting the End-of-Life of a Product </videos/portland/2020/writing-backwards-documenting-the-end-of-life-of-a-product-anni-bond/>`__
+- |:movie_camera:| `Why SDK Docs Matter — And What I’m Doing About It! </videos/portland/2020/why-sdk-docs-matter-and-what-i-m-doing-about-it-shavindri-dissanayake-shavi/>`__
 - |:movie_camera:| `The Power of Empathy in Support Documentation: A 5-Step Guide </videos/prague/2019/the-power-of-empathy-in-support-documentation-a-5-step-guide-plamena-maleva/>`__
 - |:movie_camera:| `101 to 404s: How to write great error messages </videos/prague/2019/101-to-404s-how-to-write-great-error-messages-james-scott/>`__
 - |:movie_camera:| `SDK Reference Manuals: A flow-based approach </videos/portland/2019/sdk-reference-manuals-a-flow-based-approach-chris-bush/>`__